S1dd-1/idlemation-ASCII/README.md

 # idlemation-ASCII

-A simple code that runs an animation as a part of the desktop (technically its on top of the desktop, but below all other programs). $${\color{red}PRECAUTION} : Only works on Windows currently.
+A simple code that runs an animation as a part of the desktop (technically its on top of the desktop, but below all other programs). $${\color{red}PRECAUTION}$$ : Only works on Windows currently.

 ## Features
 1. Through animation modules present in the *Animations* folder, users can modify or create their own ASCII animations.